teekag/teekag/README.md

 Here are some key elements of an effective data-driven discovery process that I am focusing on:

-- *Dimensional Analysis and Feature Selection:* Uncovering patterns through dimensional analysis and selecting relevant features using probabilistic methods streamline the modeling process.
+- *Dimensional Analysis and Feature Selection:* Uncovering patterns through dimensional analysis, and selecting relevant features using probabilistic methods, such as SHAP, to streamline the modeling process.
 - *Deep-Knowledge Spaces and Memory Compression:* By creating deep-knowledge spaces, employing memory compression techniques, and guiding discovery processes through mathematical and physical principles, the accuracy of outputs for end-users is significantly enhanced.
 - *Reduced Order Models (ROMs) for Interpolation:* Utilizing reduced order models facilitates seamless interpolation of outputs between humans and raw data, enabling effective communication and understanding of complex datasets.